I-ToSa-I/AsyncPayments/README.md

 # AsyncPayments
 Add payment acceptance to your projects.
-All requests are implemented via aiohttp, which means they are async.